- Founded as Northwest Bicycle Foundation (NowBike).

 - April: Organized Heels & Wheels Commuter Contest in King County.

-- Summer: ED Susie Stephens pedaled to several Washington communities, including Yakima, Ellensburg and Longview, to meet with bike advocates, civic groups and elected officials.
+- Summer: Executive Director Susie Stephens pedaled to several Washington communities, including Yakima, Ellensburg and Longview, to meet with bike advocates, civic groups and elected officials.

 - Provided guidance and organizational assistance to Friends of the East Lake Sammamish Trail.

 - March: 250 advocates turned out for our first Bicycle & Transportation Alternatives Lobby Day in Olympia.